gnoverse/gnops/content/english/articles/effective-gnops/onboarding-testnet-validator/index.md

 Validators on **gno.land** are expected to demonstrate their technical expertise and alignment with the project by making continuous and meaningful contributions. **gno.land** abstracts validator management into the `r/sys/vals` realm as a form of a smart contract for modularity.

 This guide walks you through the process of registering your validator node into the validator set with a smart-contract.
 It assumes that you already have an operational validator node running on the testnet.
-If not, follow [this guide](https://docs.gno.land/gno-infrastructure/validators/validators-running-a-validator) (especially the section "Connect to an Existing Gno Chain").
+If not, follow [this guide](https://gnops.io/articles/guides/remote-chain/).

 ## Step 1: Creating a `Valoper` object